 |Behaviour for Learning||

 Our pupils need to be equipped with the skills to enable them to succeed independently regardless of their personal circumstances.
 These skills will help them to enjoy their learning and take genuine pride in it.
-Our pupils need to have the following skills: resilience, independence, collaboration, creativity, endurance, challenge, risk, reflection, perseverance, imagination, engagement and enthusiasm.
+Our pupils need to have the following skills: resilience, independence, collaboration, creativity, endurance, challenge, risk-taking, reflection, perseverance, imagination, engagement and enthusiasm.

 |Life beyond education||